Byrd Amendment Certification

 *Please contact me only after you have fully reflected on the problem, and have attempted to resolve it by consulting the instructions.
 If, after that, you still need to contact me, and I am unable to resolve your question, I will present it to the Kelley Drye attorneys.

-As a reminder, your certification must be received by CBP no later than Tuesday, July 28, 2015, for eligible AHPA members to receive any portion of this year's Byrd Amendment distribution.
+As a reminder, the original and two copies of your certification must be received by CBP no later than Friday, July 29, 2016, for eligible AHPA members to receive any portion of this year's Byrd Amendment distribution.

 If you have questions for CBP, their number is: 317-614-4462